• Skip to primary navigation

 Vegan Apple Strudel

-Apple Strudel
+Vegan Apple Strudel with Puff Pastry

-It’s exactly how my mother made it for me when I was little (and she still does when I come visit) and now I’m carrying on this tradition.
+It's exactly how my mother made it for me when I was little (and she still does when I come to visit).
 Its deliciousness comes from its simplicity.
-Some people may add raisins, additional sugar, almond slices… but I think this just distracts from the delicious taste of the apples.

 Vegan Puff Pastry

 Depending on where you live, vegan puff pastry might not be the easiest ingredient to get.
-Here in Austria, we are lucky that most of the puff pastries are accidentally vegan – some brands even embrace it and include the vegan label on the packaging, which makes it even easier to spot the vegan ones.
-In the US, Pepperidge Farm’s puff pastry dough should be vegan.
-I’d always recommend checking the ingredients though – just to be sure.
+Here in Austria, we are lucky that most of the puff pastries are accidentally vegan - some brands even embrace it and include the vegan label on the packaging, which makes it even easier to spot the vegan ones.

-Apple Strudel
+How To Make Vegan Apple Strudel

 The Apple Strudel is really easy to make.